breadles5/optimized-hd2sd/README.md

 # optimized-hd2sd
-Simple app designed to take osu skin HD textures and create SD textures from them.
+A Rust application designed to process osu skin HD textures and create optimized SD textures.

+## Features
- - Finds all HD textures (denoted with `@2x` in file name) in the current selected directory and all subdirectories.
+- Recursively finds all HD textures (denoted with `@2x` in file name) in the selected directory and its subdirectories.
- - Creates new SD tectures with bicubic filtering.
+- Creates new SD textures using Catmull-Rom filtering for high-quality downscaling.
- - Losslessly optimizes both input and output file sizes.
+- Losslessly optimizes both input (HD) and output (SD) file sizes using oxipng.
- - By default, IT WILL OVERWRITE EXISTING NON-`@2x` IMAGES UNLESS YOU FOLLOW THE INSTRUCTIONS BELOW
-## preserving original scaled (non-`@2x`) images
-Use the `-p` or `--preserve` cli flag if running from terminal.
-For a more gui based solution apply the following steps:
-1. create shortcut to optimized-hd2sd.exe
-2. open properties
-3. add ` -p` or ` --preserve` to the target

-It should look something like this:
-target: `C:\path\to\optimized-hd2sd.exe -p`

-replace with the actual path to optimized-hd2sd.exe
-The space matters since it will work as a cli flag
+- Processes images in batches for improved performance.
+- Provides options to preserve existing SD images and customize batch size.

+## Usage

+### GUI
+1. Run the executable.
+2. Select the directory containing the skin files when prompted.
+3. The application will process all `@2x` images in the selected directory and its subdirectories.

+### Command Line Arguments
+- `-b, --batch-size <SIZE>`: Set the batch size for processing images (default: 4)
+- `-p, --preserve`: Preserve existing SD images
+- `-h, --help`: Display help information